RClukey/Kryptos/README.md

 K3.py shows my process of learning how the Transposition Cipher works.

 K4.py is my process of learning how to automate different methods for cracking the unsolved section of the cipher.

+kryptos.py was my first attempt to automate the process before determining it necessary to split the sections into different files.